blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 will gain access to three cultist initiate followers.

 ### [Q4]Temple Basement
-Rumors persist about an old dwarven tomb containing weapons.
+Rumors persist about an old titan tomb containing weapons.
 Clearing this tomb offers loot.
 Returning Uru's spellbook will result in him sharing its contents as well as offering to accompany the party on their adventures once the inquisition ends.